AGX18/WordGuessr/README.md

 # WordGuessr

 a Wordle clone
-a new word every time you load
+a new word every time you reload